HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise4/exercise4-content-outline.md

   - 3 main topics
   - 3 minor topics (per main)
   - 3 citations per minor topic
- - (and like, your own 'discusion' section, as appropriate)

 ## Course Development and Tools
 - Introduce VS Code, Obsidian as tools for the course, and introduce Markdown